cortexlabs/cortex/examples/pytorch/image-classifier/README.md

 ## Define a deployment

-A `deployment` specifies a set of resources that are deployed as a single unit.
-An `api` makes the Cortex python implementation available as a web service that can serve real-time predictions.
+A `deployment` specifies a set of resources that are deployed together.
+An `api` makes the Predictor implementation available as a web service that can serve real-time predictions.
 This configuration will deploy the implementation specified in `predictor.py` and trigger the `predict` function once per request.

 ```yaml
 - kind: deployment